 Damage to Structures

 Turkeys are not known to damage structures.
-However, structures chosen as roosting sites will sustain fouling from excrement (Figure 5).
+However, structures used as roosting sites will be fouled with excrement.

 Damage to Plants, Lawns, and Livestock